efficientgo/e2e/README.md

 * Ability to schedule isolated processes programmatically from single process on single machine.
 * Focus on cluster workloads, cloud native services and microservices.
-* Developer scenarios in mind e.g preserving scenario readability, Go unit test integration.
+* Developer scenarios in mind - e.g preserving scenario readability, Go unit test integration.
 * Metric monitoring as the first citizen.
 Assert on Prometheus metric values during test scenarios or check overall performance characteristics.

 ## Usage Models

 There are three main use cases envisioned for this Go module:

-* *Unit test use* ([see example](examples/thanos/unittest_test.go)).
-Use `e2e` in unit tests to quickly run complex test scenarios involving many container services.
+* *e2e test use* ([see example](examples/thanos/e2etest_test.go)).
+Use `e2e` in e2e tests to quickly run complex test scenarios involving many container services.
 This was the main reason we created this module.
-You can check usage of it in [Cortex](https://github.com/cortexproject/cortex/tree/main/integration) and [Thanos](https://github.com/thanos-io/thanos/tree/main/test/e2e) projects.
+You can check usage of it in [Cortex](https://github.com/cortexproject/cortex/tree/master/integration) and [Thanos](https://github.com/thanos-io/thanos/tree/main/test/e2e) projects.
 * *Standalone use* ([see example](examples/thanos/standalone.go)).
 Use `e2e` to run setups in interactive mode where you spin up workloads as you want *programmatically* and poke with it on your own using your browser or other tools.
 No longer need to deploy full Kubernetes or external machines.
 * *Benchmark use* ([see example](examples/thanos/benchmark_test.go)).
 Use `e2e` in local Go benchmarks when your code depends on external services with ease.